 Introduction.

-A small group of Olympus Imaging Business visionaries introduced a new digital format with the E-1.
-In the years following 2003, we saw large competitors forming a collective full-frame DSLR community with the promise of having "superior" image quality.
-The oversimplified "size and capture" theory followed while Olympus was targeted with an aggressive counter-marketing campaign.
+A small group of Olympus visionaries at the Imaging Business introduced the Olympus E1 in 2003 with a new 4/3rds sensor format.
+In the years following, we saw how competitors formed a collective full-frame DSLR community with the promise of having "superior" image quality.
+Oversimplified "size and capture" theories followed while the M43 format was targeted in counter-marketing campaigns.

-It's exciting to learn more about the new 4/3 digital format, the general evolution of image sensors, and the vision of the Olympus engineering team as they pioneered and executed the future of M43 mirrorless cameras.
-It's also exhilarating to see photographers break from the collective full-frame mediocracy as they discover Olympus M43 cameras like the Pen F, EM1 II/III, and the OM-1.
+It's exciting to learn more about this digital 4/3rds format, the general evolution of image sensors, and the vision the Olympus engineering team had as they pioneered and developed the future of M43 mirrorless cameras.
+It's also exciting to see photographers break from the collective FF mediocracy and discover Olympus M43 cameras like the Pen F, EM5 II/III, EM1 II/III, and the OM-1.

-Why call it a collective FF mediocracy?
-Every FF talking point is common to all digital cameras.
-For example, the full-frame community cannot explain the differences between the technical and optical characteristics of two sensor sizes because the "size and capture" theory assumes the bigger one is better.
-In fact, the "size and capture" theory became so charged on social media that it's impossible to trust anything known full-frame promoters and fanboys are saying.
-Consider the absurdity of saying the "bigger one is better" without having a credible technical paper supporting that theory.
+Why a collective FF mediocracy?
+Because every FF talking point applies to all digital cameras.
+For example, the FF mediocracy cannot explain the unique differences between the technical and optical characteristics of two sensor sizes because the "size and capture" theory assumes the bigger one is better.
+In fact, the "size and capture" theory became so charged on social media that it's impossible to take anything serious full-frame promoters and fanboys say.
+Consider the absurdity of saying the "bigger one is better" without having a credible technical paper supporting your theory.

 More about an almost-perfect photography solution...

-The Olympus Imaging Business refined its photography offer before exiting the Imaging Business.
-For example, they optimized their 16MP and 20MP digital Live MOS sensors with firmware updates plus introduced the first M43 Stacked BSI sensor with the Olympus OM-1.
-They created an advanced Image Processing typology with dedicated Art Processors.
-That same image processing topology is embedded in Workspace and the Enhanced Raw Format.
-It's possible to summarize the evolution of this "perfect" solution in 3 R&D phases.
-The result is an M43 camera that will record an image and process the final photo in the camera, the OI Share App, or Workspace via the Enhanced Raw Format.
+The Imaging Business refined its photography offer before Olympus closed it.
+For example, they optimized their 16MP and 20MP digital Live MOS sensors with new sensors, FW updates, and the first Stacked M43 BSI sensor of the Olympus OM-1.
+They created an advanced Image Processing typology with dedicated Image and Art Processors.
+The same processing topology is embedded in Workspace and the Enhanced Raw Format.
+It's possible to summarize the evolution of this advanced solution in 3 R&D phases.
+The result is an M43 camera that will record the image and process the final JPEG in the camera, the OI Share App, or Workspace (16-bit TIFF) via the Enhanced Raw Format.

 Development Phase 1

 Olympus introduced their ART filters with the new E-30 in 2008.
-Cameras like the E-30, E-620, E450, E-P1/2, and E-M5 used the first generation of ART filters.
-Olympus also introduced new features like Live Time, Live Composite, and Photo Story with the Olympus E-M5 II at the end of this phase.
-Did you know that one can apply almost any aspect ratio to the frame in the image below..?
+Cameras like the E-30, E-620, E450, E-P1/2, and E-M5 had the first generation of ART filters.
+Olympus also introduced new features at the end of this phase like Live Time, Live Composite, and Photo Story with the Olympus E-M5 II.
+Did you know that one can apply almost any aspect ratio to the image (frame) below with Workspace..?

 Development Phase 2